Courses

 - Understanding branding strategies such as brand hierarchies, portfolios, extensions

-Who can participate: all students interested in brand management and marketing colorful world 🙂
+Who can participate: All students interested in brand management and marketing colorful world

-Prerequisites, if any: n.a
+Prerequisites, if any: –

 Course Materials: The main book of the course is “Strategic Brand Management” by Kevin Lane Keller published by Pearson Global